War Memorial of Korea

 The War Memorial of Korea is a museum located in Yongsan-dong, Yongsan-gu, Seoul, South Korea.
 It opened in 1994 on the former site of the army headquarters to exhibit and memorialize the military history of Korea.
 It was built for the purpose of preventing war through lessons from the Korean War and for the hoped for peaceful reunification of North and South Korea.
-The memorial building has six indoor exhibition rooms and an outdoor exhibition centre displaying war memorabilia and military equipment from China, South Korea and the United States.
+The memorial building has six indoor exhibition rooms and an outdoor exhibition centre displaying war memorabilia and military equipment from Korea and its wartime allies, as well as captured equipment from the communist forces.

 History

 The War Memorial covers the history of Korean War which took place from June 25, 1950, to July 27, 1953.

 Construction

 The construction of the War Memorial of Korea was completed in December 1993.
 The project was carried out in consultation with military experts while collecting a wide range of exhibition items from at home and abroad.
-Upon the completion of the interior, the memorial opened officially on June 10, 1994, and became the largest landmark of its kind in the world.
+Upon the completion of the interior, the memorial officially opened on June 10, 1994.